 After hiking Mount Burke the day before we were ready for a longer day on Saturday.
 Wietse and I thought that we would hike Raspberry Ridge in the morning when the snow was hard and then hike Gunnery Peak in the afternoon since it looked snow free from the highway.

-Climbing mountains always sounds so easy the day before you actually try it! ;-) Since Raspberry Ridge was such an easy sounding outing we didn't even bring the map or the book along.
+Ascending mountains always sounds so easy the day before you actually get out to do it! ;-) Since Raspberry Ridge was such an easy sounding outing we didn't even bring the map or the book along.
 Well, 30 minutes later we were back at the car digging around for volume 2 of the hiking guide.
 Sure enough.
 It said 'turn right at the gate' so away we went again.
 30 minutes later and we back at the car AGAIN!!
 LOL.
 Actually it really sucked.
-Apparantly the guidebook meant the OTHER gate.
+Apparently the guidebook meant the OTHER gate.
 Use the GPX to save yourself a headache.

 So after already gaining and losing 100 meters and wasting an hour we were back to starting our hike up Raspberry Ridge!
 Talk about depressing.

 Well, we didn't come all the way out there to just get back in the car so off we went, this time the way was obvious and soon we were following the Nugara brother's ski tracks up to the ridge.
 It's funny how these outings are always a lot different than you imagined, even if you have other trip reports to go off of.
 We weren't expecting the long approach to the ridge and the deep snow was a real struggle.
 For some reason I had a lot of energy compared to the day before and I kind of got a bit ticked off at all the snow and made a very determined effort to get through it.
 After about 1.5 hours we were finally approaching the base of the ridge, after struggling through knee deep to crotch deep snow again.

 [After struggling through deep snow for almost an hour the ridge finally comes into view.]